mrellis96/EGgPLant/README.md

        -t: Truncate, where you would like filterAndTrim to truncate the sequences (Default= No truncation).
        -y: IF PAIRED END, where you would like filterAndTrim to truncate the reverse reads (Default=No Truncation).
        -n: Remove reads with length less than [n] BP (Default = 20).
        -m: Minimum number of reads per sequences allowed after chimera removal (Default = 10).
+       -b: Blast Database - Database to BLAST output sequences against.
+Must be BLASTn formatted database (see EGDB)
+       -v: Taxonomic Map - Path to taxonomic mapping file for Blast Database to pass to LCA script
        -o: Cluster ASV in to OTU.
 ASVs will be clustered in to OTUs based on the similarity value (0-1) (Default = No Clustering).

-3) Check number of reads after each step in the terminal for optimising these variables.
+4) Check number of reads after each step in the terminal for optimising these variables.

 NOTE: `EGPL -h` will display the help file
            `EGPL -c` will display the citation file